ihni/yuzupayroll/docs/code/services/role.md

 ## Purpose
 Provides static functions to access roles and interact with the `roles` table in the
 database.
-Includes basic CRUD operations and utility queries by name and wage.
+Includes basic CRUD operations and utility queries by name and rate.

 ## Public functions